KarimJedda/polkadot-agent/README.md

 # polkadot-agent

 LLM powered agent that can do cool stuff.
+It is pre-configured to work on the Polkadot testnet right out of the box.

 Using Python 3, set things up with: